algorandfoundation/algokit-fullstack-template/tests_generated/test_all_default_parameters_off_starter/frontend/README.md

 1. If you update to the latest source code and there are new dependencies you will need to run `algokit bootstrap all` again
 2. Follow step 3 above

+> Please note, by default frontend is pre configured to run against Algorand LocalNet.
+If you want to run against TestNet or MainNet, comment out the current environment variable and uncomment the relevant one in [`.env`](.env) file that is created after running bootstrap command and based on [`.env.template`](.env.template).

 # Tools

 This project makes use of React and Tailwind to provider a base project configuration to develop frontends for your Algorand dApps and interactions with smart contracts.
 The following tools are in use: